Source: New Zealand Parliament – Oral Questions and Answers

 Oral Questions – 29 September 2022

 Questions to Ministers

-CHRIS BISHOP to the Minister for COVID-19 Response: Does he stand by all of the Government’s statements and actions responding to COVID-19?
+NICOLA WILLIS to the Prime Minister: Does she stand by all of her Government’s statements and actions?

 Answers to these questions are delivered from 2pm (New Zealand time) on the day of tabling.
 The answers can be accessed in text form, once Hansard is finalised, by clicking here.